Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 **Blade Mastery** acts as an aura (1) that deals 10 automatic damage to any enemies inside and marks them for a turn when this happens.

-They have a standard **longsword** basic attack, but they're not going to use that when they can use one of their two minor-action maneuvers, which also count as basic attacks. **Quick Jab** deals light physical damage and slides the target 3 squares to a space adjacent to the weaver; **sidestep jab** does the same damage and allows the weaver to shift 3 squares to a space adjacent to the target.
+They have a standard **longsword** basic attack, but they're usually going to open with one of their two minor-action maneuvers, which also count as basic attacks. **Quick Jab** deals light physical damage and slides the target 3 squares to a space adjacent to the weaver; **sidestep jab** does the same damage and allows the weaver to shift 3 squares to a space adjacent to the target.
 Combined, they allow the creature to lead its foes on a merry dance across the field.
+The basic attack can then act as a "finisher" in the round, bringing their damage potential to a level a bit above the one expected by the formula.

 Battleweavers can use their chromatic disk to **Extract a Martial Soul**, targetting characters with martial powers.
 This is like the spellweaver's